 Myers Grove SchoolWood Lane, Sheffield S6 5HG

-Sheffield City Council is currently consuting on proposals to close both Myers Grove and Wisewood schools and replace the two of them with a brand new BSF-funded school on the Myers Grove site.
-Details are on the City Council website here.
-The consultation is due to end on 31st January 2007.
+Sheffield City Council closed both Myers Grove and Wisewood schools and replaced the two of them with a brand new BSF-funded school on the Myers Grove site, Forge Valley School.

 Myers Grove was built in 1960 and the first headmaster was William Hill.
 It was one of the first purpose-built comprehensive schools in the country, and for a while it was the largest in the north of England.
 At that time, Myers Grove was the envy of most schools, both academically and in sport and other non-academic achievements.

 I attended Myers from 1980 to 1987.
 During this period Roy Yates (1978 to 1993) was head teacher and approximately 2200 pupils attended from years 1 to 5 and two years of sixth form.

 We lost the sixth form in 1988 when David Blunkett's city council "rationalised" it away from us.

 Some other people with sites recalling Myers Grove: